High probability decoupling via approximate unitary designs and efficient relative thermalisation: Applications of measure concentration of the decoupling theorem with unitary designs via FQSW

-An immediate application of measure concentration of FQSW lies in quantum thermodynamics, in describing a process called relative thermalisation \cite{RelativeThermalization}.
-One of the most fundamental questions in quantum thermodynamics is how a small system starting out in a particular quantum state spontaneously thermalises when brought in contact with a much larger environment e.g. a bath.
+An immediate application of measure concentration of FQSW is in the area of quantum thermodynamics, in describing a process called relative thermalization \cite{RelativeThermalization}.
+One of the most fundamental questions in quantum thermodynamics is how a small system starting out in a particular quantum state spontaneously thermalizes when brought in contact with a much larger environment e.g. a bath.
 More precisely when brought in contact with a bath, the small system decouples from any other system, which we may call as the reference system, it may be initially entangled with.
-The formal definition of relative thermalisation is as follows: \begin{definition} Let system $S$, environment $E$ and reference $R$ be quantum systems and $\Omega \subseteq S \otimes E$ be a subspace corresponding to a physical constraint such as total energy.
+The formal definition of relative thermalization is as follows: \begin{definition} Let system $S$, environment $E$ and reference $R$ be quantum systems and $\Omega \subseteq S \otimes E$ be a subspace corresponding to a physical constraint such as total energy.
 The global system is in a state $\rho^{\Omega R}$, supported in the Hilbert space $\Omega \otimes R$.
 The time evolution is described by a unitary on $S \otimes E$.
 The state after time evolution is denoted by $\sigma^{\Omega R}$.
-The system $S$ is said to be $\kappa$-thermalised relative to $R$ in state $\sigma^{\Omega R}$ if:
+The system $S$ is said to be $\kappa$-thermalized relative to $R$ in state $\sigma^{\Omega R}$ if: